par7133/Homomm/README.md

 <li>etc.</li>
 </ol>

-What 5 Mode can offer in exchange:
+What NuMode can offer in exchange:
 - % of the income from support/installation service
 - free advertisement on all the websites produced.